 Federal government attempts to entice residents of St. Mary’s to migrate to Tobique, promising new houses and larger allocations of land; government assistance threatened to be cut if residents remained.
 The community rejected these offers and stayed put.

 Divisive election held in communities of St. Mary’s and Kingsclear, with one vote separating the two candidates from one another.
-This would lead to two chiefs being selected and all future elections being conducted separately.
+This would lead to both being selected to represent their respective communities and all future elections being conducted separately.

 Smallpox was identified in the home of Jim Paul, whose home was quarantined and then burned.
 Paul later agreed to sell some of his property to allow for the construction of a new school for the community and a replacement home for himself to be constructed.